 Etiology of Secondary Erythrocytosis

-Common causes of secondary erythrocytosis include
+Common causes of secondary erythrocytosis include:

-• Smoking
+Smoking

-• Chronic arterial hypoxemia
+Chronic arterial hypoxemia

-• Use of androgenic steroids
+Use of androgenic steroids

-• Surreptitious erythropoietin use
+Surreptitious erythropoietin use

-• High oxygen-affinity hemoglobinopathies
+High oxygen-affinity hemoglobinopathies

-• Erythropoietin receptor mutations
+Erythropoietin receptor mutations

-• Chuvash polycythemia (in which a mutation in the VHL gene affects the hypoxia-sensing pathway and increases in erythropoietin production.)
+Chuvash polycythemia (in which a mutation in the VHL gene affects the hypoxia-sensing pathway and increases in erythropoietin production)

-• Right to left arteriovenous shunts in the lungs
+Right to left arteriovenous shunts in the lungs

-• Proline hydroxylase 2 and hypoxia-inducible factor 2 alpha (HIF-2α) mutations
+Proline hydroxylase 2 and hypoxia-inducible factor 2 alpha (HIF-2α) mutations

 Spurious erythrocytosis may occur with hemoconcentration (eg, due to burns, diarrhea, or diuretic use).

-In patients who smoke cigarettes, reversible erythrocytosis results mainly from tissue hypoxia due to elevation of blood carboxyhemoglobin concentration, and there is usually plasma volume reduction.
+In patients who smoke cigarettes, reversible erythrocytosis results mainly from tissue hypoxia due to elevation of the blood carboxyhemoglobin concentration, and there is usually plasma volume reduction.
 Levels will normalize with smoking cessation.

 Patients with chronic hypoxemia (arterial hemoglobin oxygen concentration < 92%), typically due to lung disease, right-to-left intracardiac shunts, renal transplantation, prolonged exposure to high altitudes, or hypoventilation syndromes, often develop erythrocytosis.
 The primary treatment is to alleviate the underlying condition, but oxygen therapy may help, and phlebotomy may decrease viscosity and alleviate symptoms.
 Because in some cases the elevated hematocrit is physiologic, phlebotomy should be limited to the extent necessary to relieve symptoms (in contrast to polycythemia vera, where the goal is to normalize the hematocrit).
+Those acclimatizing to high altitudes may have transient physiologic increases in hemoglobin, which resolve without treatment.

 Tumor-associated erythrocytosis can occur when renal tumors, cysts, hepatomas, cerebellar hemangioblastomas, or uterine leiomyomas secrete erythropoietin.
 Removal of the lesion is curative.

 High oxygen–affinity hemoglobinopathies are very rare.
 This diagnosis is suggested by a family history of erythrocytosis; it is established by measuring the P50 (the partial pressure of oxygen at which hemoglobin becomes 50% saturated) and, if possible, determining the complete oxyhemoglobin dissociation curve (see figure Oxyhemoglobin Dissociation Curve).
 Standard hemoglobin electrophoresis may be normal and cannot reliably exclude this cause of erythrocytosis.
+Gene sequencing is required to diagnose erythropoietin receptor, Chuvash polycythemia, and HIF-2 alpha mutations.

 Evaluation of Secondary Erythrocytosis

-• Arterial oxygen saturation
+Arterial oxygen saturation

-• Serum erythropoietin levels
+Serum erythropoietin levels

-• P50 to rule out a high oxygen-affinity hemoglobinopathy
+P50 to exclude a high oxygen-affinity hemoglobinopathy

 A low or normal serum erythropoietin level is diagnostically nonspecific.
 If polycythemia vera is suspected, the patient should be evaluated as for polycythemia vera.

-Serum erythropoietin level is elevated in patients with hypoxia-induced erythrocytosis (or level is inappropriately normal for their elevated hematocrit) and in patients with tumor-associated erythrocytosis.
+The serum erythropoietin level is elevated in patients with hypoxia-induced erythrocytosis (or level is inappropriately normal for their elevated hematocrit) and in patients with tumor-associated erythrocytosis.
 Patients with elevated erythropoietin levels (and no indication of hypoxia) or microscopic hematuria should undergo abdominal imaging, central nervous system imaging, or both to seek a renal lesion or other tumor sources of erythropoietin.

 P50 measures the affinity of hemoglobin for oxygen; a normal result excludes a high oxygen-affinity hemoglobinopathy (a familial abnormality) as the cause of erythrocytosis.